Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/sendgrid.md

 ---
 title: SendGrid
-description: Send your SendGrid data to Amplitude, letting you share user data in real time.
+description: Send your SendGrid message event data to Amplitude to help you attribute results stemming from your organization's marketing and communication efforts.
 ---

 SendGrid is a cloud-based customer communication platform that drives engagement and business growth through email delivery.
-Send your SendGrid message events into Amplitude to help you attribute results stemming from your organization's marketing and communication efforts.
+Send your SendGrid message event data to Amplitude to help you attribute results stemming from your organization's marketing and communication efforts.

 ## Considerations